 GDP International Comparisons: data and forecasts for the UK and the world's largest economies.Jump to full report >>

-Real GDP in the UK grew by 0.4% in Q1 2016 compared with the previous quarter.
-In the same quarter, the Eurozone saw growth of 0.5%, while the US grew by 0.1%.
+GDP in the UK grew by 0.2% in Q4 2018 compared with the previous quarter.
+The Eurozone also saw growth of 0.2%, with Germany at 0.0%.
+Data for the US has not yet been published.

 Commons Briefing papers SN02784